City Baking Guide

 How Vail Altitude Changes Baking

 Thin, dry mountain air accelerates moisture loss and can destabilize structure if formulas stay close to sea-level values.
+That is why edges and crust can look done before the center really is.

 Common Vail Baking Mistakes